 To avoid that, think of the content you might need, depending on your chosen sales engagement channels.

-This might include email templates and call scripts for cold outreach, or marketing collateral like blog posts, whitepapers, and video content that you can share with prospects.
+This might include email templates, call scripts, and a power dialing system for cold outreach, or marketing collateral like blog posts, whitepapers, and video content that you can share with prospects.

 When crafting your messages, make sure you pick the right approach and personalize it for your target audience.